hermancombrink/netlify2/content/articles/about.md

 ---
 # About page

-I am the about page, you can edit me in <code>content/about.md</code>
+I am the about page, you can edit me in <code>content/about.md</code>.
+This is another test for this content

 Link to [home](/)